Voters in Kansas decide to keep abortion legal in the state, rejecting an amendment

 Republicans, for the most part, remained quiet before Tuesday and wouldn't say how far they wanted to restrict abortion access if the amendment passed.

-Kansas does restrict abortion in the state, including limiting abortions after 22 weeks of pregnancy to cases where the pregnant person's life is in danger.
-The state also requires an ultrasound before a procedure, among others.
+Kansas' abortion restrictions already include limiting abortions after 22 weeks of pregnancy to cases where the pregnant person's life is in danger.
+The state also requires an ultrasound before a procedure.

 Those restrictions would have remained in place whether the amendment passed or failed.
 The vote in this red state may be a sign of what's to come in other abortion votes around the country later this year.